Effective: April 11, 2019 Updated: December 6, 2019

 11. STANDARDS FOR REVIEW

-11.1 This policy shall be reviewed by the TMC Administrative Staff on an annual basis.
+11.1 This policy shall be reviewed by the TMC Administrative Staff on an annual or as-needed basis.